 But who can deliver effective legal translation except a lawyer?
 Technical demand for accuracy forms only half of the burden for non-lawyer translator.
 A certain percentage of understanding meaning is putting your translator's spirit in a virtual court room or in a law office or in a litigation or even in a consultation with a law-breaker.
 Context and culture is uppermost but equally important is how expertly language is used, misused, abused, or made fun of by legal minds.
 There are too many languages in the world, but the jargon of lawyers is itself a babel of interpretation.

-When A "Shall" Becomes A "May"
+TO WIT: When A "Shall" Becomes A "May"

 At the height of the botched impeachment case against him, I thought – given the jokes about his mastery (or the lack of it) of the English language – the deposed president Joseph Estrada would have chosen anytime to be impeached rather than go through the ordeal of having to spell "gobbledygook" correctly.
 But all that legal, uh, gobbledygook thrown into the air with relish by lawyers from both the prosecution and the defense panels apparently impressed not a few impressionable young people to enter law school, if anecdotal evidence from the UP College of Law admissions panel's interviews with freshmen hopefuls over the last few years is to be believed.